Netra News

 Netra News (নেত্র নিউজ) is a Sweden-based investigative and public interest journalism platform focusing on Bangladesh.
-The platform was launched on Dec.
-26, 2019, by Tasneem Khalil, an exiled Bangladeshi journalist currently living in Sweden, who acts as its editor-in chief.
+The platform was launched on December 26, 2019, by Tasneem Khalil, an exiled Bangladeshi journalist currently living in Sweden, who serves as its editor-in chief.

-Within 72 hours of its inception, the website was blocked by authorities in Bangladesh, with Khalil himself alleging and media reports suggesting that Bangladesh's military intelligence agency, Directorate General of Forces Intelligence (DGFI), orchestrated the ban.
-On August 14, 2022, Netra news came into international prominence for a whistleblower report alleging that Bangladesh officials were holding and torturing victims of enforced disappearances at Aynaghar(house of mirrors), a secret detention facility in Bangladesh.
+Within 72 hours of its inception, the Netra News website was blocked by authorities in Bangladesh, with Khalil himself alleging and media reports suggesting that Bangladesh’s military intelligence agency, Directorate General of Forces Intelligence (DGFI), orchestrated the ban.

+On 14 August 2022, Netra News gained international attention with a whistleblower report alleging that Bangladeshi officials were detaining and torturing victims of enforced disappearances at Aynaghar (House of Mirrors), a secret detention facility in Bangladesh.
+Following the collapse of Prime Minister Sheikh Hasina’s government amid a popular uprising in August 2024, inmates held at the facility were released, and media were also given access to the site.

+In May 2025, the news organization received the 2025 Shorenstein Journalism Award from Stanford University’s Walter H. Shorenstein Asia-Pacific Research Center.
+The award, according to a statement, recognized Netra News for “its courageous investigations into high-level corruption and human rights abuses in Bangladesh.”

 History

-Netra News is run by a grant provided by National Endowment for Democracy, a non-governmental and non-profit organization funded by the U.S. government.
+Netra News is run by a grant provided by the National Endowment for Democracy, a non-governmental and non-profit organization funded by the U.S. government.

 It is a project under Bangladesh Media Network, which is overseen by a board comprising Kerstin Brunnberg (president), a prominent Swedish journalist, Bangladeshi-Australian academic Bina D’Costa (secretary), and Dan Morrison (treasurer), an American journalist.

 Published in both English and Bangla, the platform was co-founded by David Bergman, a journalist who has extensively worked in Bangladesh, who works as the editor of its English version.
-Israt Jahan, a Bangladeshi journalist based in Sweden, has joined the news organization on Nov.
-1, 2020 as the editor of its Bangla edition.
+Israt Jahan, a Bangladeshi journalist based in Sweden, has joined the news organization on November 1, 2020 as the editor of its Bangla edition.

 The website, in its opening editorial, stated that it decided not to name any other journalists associated with it, citing “security concerns.”

+Major stories

+Some of Netra News reports created a lot of noise in Bangladesh.
+The news outlet has investigated top ministers, close aides and relatives of the prime minister Sheikh Hasina and came up with groundbreaking stories.